China is pursuing its own transformative path to growth.

 It could be time to view China as its own asset class – one that may deserve a dedicated, standalone allocation.
 You can even start by making small changes to what you have.
 Adding even a small amount of China A-shares to an emerging-market allocation may be able to help improve your risk/return profile.

 Investing in China using only passive, index-tracking vehicles means missing out on the value that active management seeks to add.
 For example, China equities can be volatile, with valuations making large movements both up and down.
-This can, for example, be seen during the onset of the Covid-19 crisis in 2020.
+This can, for example, be seen during the regulatory challenges and Covid-19 lockdowns in 2022.
 Active managers help add a layer of risk management to every investment decision.

 China’s markets have historically exhibited low correlations to other major markets – meaning they frequently move in different directions.
-That can bring diversification benefits.
+This means investing in China could potentially bring diversification benefits.

 Equities are available in a range of exchanges – from Shenzhen and Hong Kong listings to the Nasdaq-like STAR market.